 It’s tough.
-Your kid—the one who still looks a lot like that middle schooler they were three years ago—is going to be applying to college soon.
+Your kid—the one who still looks a lot like that middle schooler they were a few years ago—is going to be applying to college soon.
 If you’re wondering how in the world the two of you will make it to move-in day, you’re not alone!
-The transition to college can be rocky and stressful for everyone, and it’s often during their child’s junior year of high school that parents start to feel overwhelmed.
+The transition to college can be rocky and stressful for everyone, and it’s understandable that parents can feel overwhelmed, too.

 Maybe you can’t help feeling stressed whenever you think about your kid going to college, but what you can do is start preparing.
 The following is a college planning checklist of five of the most important parts of the process that you can work on right now.
 We hope it helps you orient yourself whenever you’re struggling over all of the details.